sebasvila/fif/content/en/posts/schaublin13-refurbish-1/index.md

 Chomienne FP30]({{< relref cincinatti-chomienne-fp >}}).
 The
 machine remained stored for many months and finally it arrived the time to face its refurbishing.

+In this post I face the service of the motors and rework the electrical conducts.

 <!--more-->